Feb 16, 2016

 One right role for men: the breadwinner, head of the household.

-One right way to be an activist: militant or peace loving (there are about a hundred factions on the left with their own opinions on this and if you don't agree you may quickly find yourself "othered" by your local in-group.
+One right way to be an activist: militant or peace-loving (there are about a hundred factions on the left with their own opinions on this, and if you don't agree you may quickly find yourself "othered" by your local in-group).

 One right way to change the world: I've got the solution!
 This is the only way we can change the world!
 My solution is best!

-On race, here in the USA: White is superior to black, brown and indigenous.
+On race, here in the USA: white is superior to Black, brown, and indigenous.

-On sex: Maleness is superior to female.
+On sex: male is superior to female.

-On species: Humans are superior to all other life forms.
+On species: humans are superior to all other life forms.

-On wealth: The rich are superior to the poor.
+On wealth: the rich are superior to the poor.

-On power: The powerful are superior to the powerless (might makes right).
+On power: the powerful are superior to the powerless (might makes right).

 We, as the fish in water, must somehow step outside of the fishbowl.
 We need to stop seeing all this as self-evident to the nature of life and see instead how this very dangerous meme — that there is one right and superior way to live and be — has infiltrated all aspects of our lives.

-Now someone might say, “Hey, I can still think of lots of examples of diversity within this system.
-While we may face pressures to conform, we still have the freedom to choose how we want to live.”
-And I’d say, “Sure!
-You’re right, we do.”
-And someone might say, “There are still many cultures that exist in the world besides ours.”
-And I’d say, “Yea, thankfully, despite centuries of violent colonization and the globalization of Western culture, there still remains a great deal of cultural diversity in the world.”
+Now someone might say, "Hey, I can still think of lots of examples of diversity within this system.
+While we may face pressures to conform, we still have the freedom to choose how we want to live."
+Sure.
+And thankfully, despite centuries of violent colonization and the globalization of Western culture, there still remains a great deal of cultural diversity in the world.
+Thanks to the tireless human rights movements that have been fighting against this homogenization of being, we've seen real progress.
+Being straight, white, Christian, and American is no longer considered the only right way to be — at least for a growing number of people.

-Think about any issue which is important to our lives, and more often than not, the debate is framed between options A and B. And on top of "A" usually being categorically the only "right" choice, this constraint on the range of discourse also erases from our imaginations the fact that there is a whole alphabet of possibility beyond this.
+And beyond the obvious conflict and violence spurred by this belief, there is a subtler concern about its effects on how we even think about solutions and alternative ways of being.
+Think about any issue which is important to our lives, and more often than not, the debate is framed between options A and B. On top of "A" usually being the only "right" choice, this constraint on the range of discourse erases from our imaginations the fact that there is a whole alphabet of possibility beyond this.

 I want diversity.